CasparKielwein/Aaargh/ClassOverviews.md

 * Healing Cove

 ### Druid Powers
-Damage caused by duidic spells is usually lightning or poison damage.
+Damage caused by druid spells is usually lightning or poison damage.

 Druid Spells require the spellcaster to have a free hand to cast them.

 ## Godsworn
-The power of a Godsworn comes from their devotion to a sprititual being or sacred cause.
+The power of a Godsworn comes from their devotion to a spiritual being or sacred cause.

 Oath:
 * Oath of the Protector